New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 This may sound innovative, but the very idea of small, agile, “Agile” teams has been around for over 20 years.
 The Agile Manifesto for software development was published in 2001, and everyone, from Spotify to Barclays, has followed this framework.

 Yet, small teams of digital makers must have all the capabilities they need to achieve results.
-You may have your efficient squad with a vision, but to succeed they need technical support to create products in systems, they need security advisory, they need data scientists to confirm their theories, and on and on.
-Suddenly, the team is not looking so small and agile.
+You may have your efficient squad with a vision, but to succeed, they need technical support to create products in systems, security advisory, data scientists to confirm their theories, and on and on.
+Suddenly, the team does not look so small and agile.

 This is where technology comes in to be the great enabler.